ruricolist/trivial-float-bits/README.md

 # trivial-float-bits
 ### _Paul M. Rodriguez <pmr@ruricolist.com>_

-You can use `trivial-float-bits` to convert between a float and its representation as an integer.
+You can use `trivial-float-bits` to convert between a float and its representation as an integer using implementation-specific functions.

 ``` lisp
 (single-float-bits 1s0)